ebs-universe/pysamloader/README.rst

     - Easily installable across platforms
     - Usable from within larger python applications or scripts

-Currently, ``pysamloader`` might not satisfy any of those criteria.
-It seems to be reasonably stable on a tiny set of supported devices with some additional limitations, but that's about it.
+Currently, ``pysamloader`` seems to be reasonably stable on a tiny set of supported devices.

 If you happen to use ``pysamloader``, or wish to use it, let me know along with any feedback you might have to ensure the tool is stable, reliable, and